draganjancikin/ed-drupal-website/README.md

 * [x] Create a new role: "Subscribers", and setup page "/firms" to be accessible only users with this role
 * [x] Setup contextual filter for view on page "/firms": Date of firm publish (year)

+Bonus assignment:

+* [ ] Create custom module that will print 'Zdravo' and username in block on path '/pozdrav-korisniku'.
+If is user Anonymous don't not allow him access to the page

 ## Versions

 ### 1.0.0 - Basic website installation